covalenthq/covalent-docs/docs/content/learn/guides/frontend/react-js.md

 order: 1
 hidden: false
 featuredImage: ../images/fe-reactjs.jpg
-description: Frontend Guide - ReactJS
+description: Front-end Guide - ReactJS
 ---

 ![Banner](../images/fe-reactjs.jpg)

-# Frontend Guide - ReactJS
+# Front-end Guide - ReactJS
 <Aside>

 **Outcome:** Learn how to consume the Covalent API using the ReactJS frontend Library.
 Guides includes using `fetch` or `axios` and hiding your API Keys using the `dotenv` library.